 Sales professionals can gain a significant productivity boost by only investing their limited sales time in qualified sales prospects.
 Measuring lead and opportunity sales-readiness using weighted qualification checklists will objectively score leads, make Go- or No-Go decisions, divest time from poor fit opportunities and double down on the best fit opportunities.
 Those leads that are not qualified can be returned to marketing for inclusion in nurture marketing campaigns until they demonstrate buy signals and are ready to be transferred back to sales for sales cycle engagement.

-Achieving the elusive 360-degree customer view will also aid sales productivity.
+Achieving the elusive 360-degree customer view will also aid efficiency.
 While this is a frequently cited request, few actually know the five types of data that go into a 360 degree view, which are demographic, transactional (credit terms, purchase history, fulfillment status, etc.), behavioral (i.e. digital footprints and online engagement), environmental (often enriched or third party data) and social data.

-Making content easily accessible also improves sales productivity.
+Making content easily accessible also improves labor efficiency.
 McKinsey advises that salespeople waste 10 to 20 hours per week searching for content and then curating or recreating content because they can't find what they are looking for.
 The problem is a double whammy as SiriusDecisions reports that Marketing goes to great effort and expense to create content, but 60% to 70% of marketing's content goes unused because it's not found.
 I've included some solutions to this problem in the following technology automation section.

 Here are some of the higher impact technology automation capabilities to improve sales rep productivity.